 2. Lift weights.

 Even if you’re fit and trim, it’s important to add weight lifting to your regular fitness routine.
 As you enter your 40s, the average woman has lost about 6 to 7 pounds of muscle from a decade ago and your metabolism may be slowing down, too.
 Lifting weights helps you build muscle mass, which also helps boost your metabolism.
-Another benefit: weight bearing exercises help you maintain your bone mass, which has been dropping by about one percent since you turned 35.
+Another benefit: weight bearing exercises help you maintain your bone mass, which has been dropping by about 1 percent since you turned 35.

 You don’t need to lift ultra heavy weights, either — you can do more repetitions with weights as low as three to five pounds to keep you healthy.